 The more information we have on what the staff member will be doing with their equipment, the better we will be able to assess the requirement and provide guidance to the manager.

 Our Health and Safety Team have devised a self assessment form which should be completed by staff working at home.
-This form is available from our Health and Safety Team at email@example.com
+You can access the form here.
+The completed form should be submitted to firstname.lastname@example.org.

 Things to consider when working from home:

-Further guidance and tips on working safely at home can be found here
+Further guidance and tips on working safely at home can be found at the links below: